bEEkEEper254/Aviation-Risk-Analysis/README.md

 The company is interested in diversifying its portfolio by entering the aviation industry.
 However, there is limited knowledge about the potential risks associated with aircraft operations.
 The objective of this project is to identify which aircraft present the lowest risk for the company’s new business endeavor and provide insights to aid decision-making.

 ## The Data
 The dataset used for this project is sourced from the National Transportation Safety Board (NTSB) and contains aviation accident data from 1962 to 2023.
 This dataset includes information about civil aviation accidents and selected incidents in the United States and international waters.
+The dataset was obtained from Kaggle.link to the dataset:https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses

 ### Data Folder Structure
 - *data/*
-  - aviation_accident_data.csv (or other relevant files)
+  - aviation_accident_data.csv

 ## Key Points
 - The analysis will address missing values, data aggregation, and visualization techniques to support data-driven decision-making.